 -

-After this rest, shape the dough into a tight round, and place it seam-side up in a bowl lined with floured cloth, or a floured brotform or proofing basket.
-Cover and let rise/proof for 2 1/2 to 3 hours in a warm place (or up to 4 hours if your house or kitchen is cool), until it’s puffy and jiggles in the bowl when you shake it gently.
+After this rest, shape the dough into a tight round (see our blog post, how to shape a boule for additional details), and place it seam-side up in a flour-dusted, lined brotform or proofing basket.
+(A towel-lined bowl will work in a pinch; just be sure to coat the towel generously in flour.)
+Cover and let the dough proof for 2 1/2 to 3 hours in a warm place (or up to 4 hours if your house or kitchen is cool), until it’s puffy and jiggles in the bowl when you shake it gently.

 -

-About 1 hour before the bread is ready to bake, preheat the oven with a baking stone in it (if you have a stone) to 450°F. For the best crust, place an empty cast iron frying pan on the oven rack below the stone to preheat.
+About 1 hour before the bread is ready to bake, preheat the oven with a baking stone in it (if you have a stone) to 450°F. For the best crust, place an empty cast iron frying pan on the oven rack below the stone to preheat, or have a Round Baking Shell on hand to cover the loaf while it bakes.

 -